-The Transvaal Directorate of Nature and Environmental Conservation carries out an annual aerial census of elephants in the Klaserie and Timbavati Private Nature Reserves.
-The census is done using a Bell Jet Ranger helicopter flying at a height of 250' above ground, the census strip is demarcated by strips attached to the helicopter (P. de Villiers, pers. comm).
-The census is regarded as a total count.
-The data derived are shown in Tables 8 and 9.
+The Transvaal Directorate of Nature and Environmental Conservation carried out an annual aerial census of elephants in the Klaserie and Timbavati Private Nature Reserves.
+The census was done using a Bell Jet Ranger helicopter flying at a height of 250' above ground, the census strip was demarcated by strips attached to the helicopter (P. de Villiers pers. comm).
+The census was regarded as a total count.
+The data derived up to 1990 are shown in Tables 8 and 9.